-After President Biden signed the bill this week, Juneteenth is now officially recognized as a federal holiday.
+After President Biden signed the bill last year, Juneteenth became officially recognized as a federal holiday.
 The day is typically celebrated with music, BBQ, prayer services and other spirited activities reminiscent of “Jubilee Day,” what Juneteenth was first referred to in the year after Black people became free.
 Prior to the pandemic, large gatherings have been held in cities across America to celebrate Juneteenth and Black culture.
 This year, the National Museum of African American History and Culture is presenting a virtual tour observing Juneteenth and the Tulsa Massacre Centennial.

 Food is an important component of the Juneteenth celebration, which typically includes foods in hues of red, like hibiscus tea, red velvet cake, and barbecue ribs.
 Here are some recommendations for cookbooks by Black authors who feature traditional dishes:

 – I Heart Soul Food: 100 Southern Comfort Food Favorites by Rosie Mays